Compared to the segment of classic watches, smartwatches have yet to reach the 1 million USD price tag.

 On the back of the stainless steel case, each smartwatch carries a sapphire crystal glass face embossed with the Louis Vuitton logo.

-However, the star of the show, Tambour Horizon Monogram Eclipse Limited Edition luxe smartwatch is very hard to find.
+However, the star of the show, the Tambour Horizon Monogram Eclipse Limited Edition luxe smartwatch is very hard to find.

 4. Hoptroff Atomic – $55,0003